 Date Student Name

 Parents are school year, arranged ab completed oper marking is to be arra available in PARENT/G their knowle , parents should discuss the matter with sence form in the main office.
 It may be during the trip.
 All assignments and wor period.
-If because of extenuating circunged with the principal to gain approval the Middle School office and should be UARDIAN : We ask that you sign this for the principal to make the necesson possible for the student to record must be made up.
-No more the imstances a parent feels they not to extend the prearranged absorburned in two days in advance borm indicating your approval and k.
+If because of extenuating circularged with the principal to gain approval the Middle School office and should be UARDIAN : We ask that you sign this for the principal to make the necessor possible for the student to reciple the possible for the student to reciple the mast be made up.
+No more the matances a parent feels they not be extend the prearranged absorbance in two days in advance by the indicating your approval and k.
 If a teacher does not sign the permission of your son /daughter's absence and form or states "Not Recommended", it is an

 DATE OF A BSENCE:

 REASON O F ABSENCE:

-Signature o f Parent/Guardian Date lome Telephone
+Signature o of Parent/Guardian Date lome Telephone

-Signed by the parent or guardian Signed by all classroom teachers (aft Returned to the office for the principa d absences include: Family vacations, l's approval extended medical leave, funeral -
+Signed by the parent or guardian Signed by all classroom teachers (aft Returned to the office for the principal absences include: Family vacations, i's approval extended medical leave, funeral -

 HOUR STUDENT'S SCHEDULE SUBJECT GRADE TEACHER INITIALS

 1

-2 -
+2

 3

 4

 5

 6

-0

 7

 8

-Signature of of Principal
+Signature o of Principal